mrx007/homebridge-wallbox/README.md

 - Should work with other Wallbox model but can't certify (can't test ;) )

 ## Known issues / To Do list
+### ToDo next
-- [] poll device status in iOS home app (to refresh the status on load)
+- [ ] Update device status in iOS home app (to refresh the status on load)
-- [] GET device model and firmware to populate Homekit accessory
+- [ ] GET device model and firmware to populate Homekit accessory
-- [] ADD "change max voltage" Switch
+- [ ] ADD "change max voltage" Switch
-- [] ADD "Pause/Resume Charge" Switch
+- [ ] ADD "Pause/Resume Charge" Switch
+### Warning
+If you enable `autoLock` with the plugin, please **DISABLE** the "offical" autolock function from Wallbox (in the App).
+There is no "status" polling and you may desynchronize your homekit accessory.

 ## Acknowledgment
 - Plugin based on [homebridge-http-lock-ultimate](https://github.com/TheRealSimonMlr/homebridge-http-lock-ultimate)